-For your boating experience (sea service) to count towards a Captain's License you must be able to document it.
-The Small Vessel Sea Service Form (CG 719S) provides an easy format to document the time that you have spent out on the water.
+For your boating experience to count towards a Captain's License you must document it.
+Learn how to fill out the Small Vessel Sea Service Form.
 You must complete one form for each vessel you are claiming experience on.
 For service on vessels under 200 gross tons, owners of vessels may attest to their own service; however, those who do not own a vessel must obtain evidence from the owners of the vessels listed.
 The documentary evidence that you submit must contain the amount and nature of your experience, the vessel name, gross tonnage, official numbers, the routes upon which the experience was acquired, and approximate dates of service.

 Section I - Application Information